dynverse/dyno/README.md

 devtools::install_github("dynverse/dyno")
 ```

-On Linux, you will need to install udunits and imagemagic:
+On Linux, you will need to install udunits and ImageMagick:

 -   Debian / Ubuntu / Linux Mint: `sudo apt-get install libudunits2-dev imagemagick`
 -   Fedora / CentOS / RHEL: `sudo dnf install udunits2-devel ImageMagick-c++-devel`

-Although not required, we also highly recommend you install Docker.
+Although not required, we also highly recommend you install [Docker](https://docs.docker.com/install).
 This will make it easy to run all available trajectory inference methods.
 See <https://docs.docker.com/install> for instructions.

 You can test whether docker is correctly installed by running: